daiquocnguyen/QGNN/README.md

 ## Usage

 ### News
+- December 2020: Update (Pytorch) QGNN layer (v2) for other downstream tasks.
-- November 02, 2020: The extended abstract of our paper has been accepted to the NeurIPS 2020 Workshop on Differential Geometry meets Deep Learning (DiffGeo4DL).
+- November 2020: The extended abstract of our paper has been accepted to the NeurIPS 2020 Workshop on Differential Geometry meets Deep Learning (DiffGeo4DL).

 ### Requirements
 - Python 	3.7